All Products

 Solution

-1. Uninstall the later versions of the packages.
+1. Uninstall the higher-version packages.

 apt-get remove update-manager-core libparted2 python3-update-manager